- Purchase the complete Expat Arrivals Rio de Janeiro Guide (PDF)

 Climate in Rio de Janeiro

 With its stunning beaches and favourable year-round climate, Rio enjoys a far more relaxed lifestyle than other major Brazilian cities such as São Paulo or Brasília.
 Warm, sunny days are frequent.

 As residents of one of the most popular tourist destinations in the world, Cariocas (as the locals are referred to) are used to having foreigners in their city.
-They are generally open and welcoming towards newcomers, especially if they make an effort to speak Portuguese.
-With a little time and effort, expats are sure to settle into their new life in this vibrant city.
+They are generally open and welcoming towards newcomers, especially if they try to speak Portuguese.
+With a little time and effort, expats moving to Rio de Janeiro are sure to settle into their new life in this vibrant city.